 Cetus the Sea Monster

 The classical gods were inclined to be capricious, arrogant and prickly — rather like many humans, but much more powerful.
-If you know the myths you'll know what lay behind Poseidon's action.
-Cassiopeia, the queen of Ethiopia, had been bragging that she and her daughter Andromeda were so gorgeous that they were even more beautiful than the nereids, the sea nymphs.
+If you know the myths, you'll know what lay behind Poseidon's action.
+Cassiopeia, the queen of Aethiopia, had been bragging that she and her daughter Andromeda were so gorgeous that they were even more beautiful than the nereids, the sea nymphs.
 The nereids were annoyed by a mere human making such a boast.
 Poseidon's wife Amphitrite was herself a nereid, so when they complained to the sea god, he took it seriously.
 Probably you or I would have dealt with it without the overkill, but of course, then there wouldn't have been much of a story without the voracious Cetus.

-Cetus is depicted as an amalgam of horrors: it had a monstrous head with great gaping jaws, and a body whose front had two legs like a land animal, but was attached to a scaly hind end like that of a giant sea serpent.
+Cetus is described as an amalgam of horrors: it had a monstrous head with great gaping jaws, and a body with two front legs like a land animal, but attached to a scaly hind end like that of a giant sea serpent.
 I'm pretty sure we wouldn't want to meet such a creature on the beach, but in some of the old star atlases, it really looks rather comical.
-In this depiction from the 1776 French edition of John Flamsteed'sAtlas Coelestis, Cetus seems to be looking more mildly irritated than really ferocious.
+In John Flamsteed's Atlas Coelestis Cetus seems to be having a temper tantrum.

 Cepheus, the king of Aethiopia, was in despair at the damage that Cetus was doing, so he consulted an oracle.
 The oracle said that he could only save his kingdom by sacrificing his daughter Andromeda to the monster.
 Oracles could be misleading, but this one was spot on.
-Andromeda was chained to a cliff, awaiting her awful fate, when Perseus happened on the scene.
+Andromeda was chained to a cliff, awaiting her awful fate, when Perseus the hero happened on the scene.
 He killed Cetus and married Andromeda.
 Whew!